Multiple firefighters injured as huge "human caused" brush fire burns in Riverside County

 Firefighters are battling a large brush fire that broke out in San Jacinto on Sunday.

-The blaze, being called the Record Fire, was first reported at 2:15 p.m. near Soboba Road and Gilman Springs Road, according tot the Riverside County Fire Department.
+The blaze, being called the Record Fire, was first reported at 2:15 p.m. near Soboba Road and Gilman Springs Road, according to the Riverside County Fire Department.

 A care and reception center has been opened at the Nicolet Middle School in Banning.
 It can be found on 101 E. Nicolet Street.